 History of Badminton

-The International Badminton Federation (IBF) was formed in 1934 with 9 founding members.
+The sport continued to grow in popularity, and in 1934, the International Badminton Federation (IBF) was formed with nine founding member nations:

 • England